r-lib/watcher/README.md

 Create a ‘watch’ using `watcher::watcher()`.

-By default this will watch your current working directory recursively and write events to `stdout`.
+By default this will watch the current working directory recursively and write events to `stdout`.

 Set the `callback` argument to run an arbitrary R function every time an event triggers.
 This uses the `later` package to execute the callback